auth0/docs/articles/libraries/lock-android/sending-authentication-parameters.md

 There are different values supported for scope:

 * `'openid'`: It will return, not only the `access_token`, but also an `id_token` which is a Json Web Token (JWT).
 The JWT will only contain the user id (sub claim).
 You can use constant `ParemterBuilder.SCOPE_OPENID`.
 * `'openid profile'`: (not recommended): will return all the user attributes in the token.
-This can cause problems when sending or receiving tokens in URLs (e.g. when using response_type=token) and will likely create an unnecessarily large token.
+This can cause problems when sending or receiving tokens in URLs (e.g. when using response_type=token) and will likely create an unnecessarily large token(especially with Azure AD which returns a fairly long JWT).
 Keep in mind that JWTs are sent on every API request, so it is desirable to keep them as small as possible.
 * `'openid {attr1} {attr2} {attrN}'`: If you want only specific user's attributes to be part of the `id_token` (For example: `scope: 'openid name email picture'`).

 Also when need to keep the `id_token` alive, you can request a refresh_token adding to the scope the value `offline_access` (Or use the constant `ParameterBuilder.SCOPE_OFFLINE_ACCESS`).